Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

+\item{\textbf{ICMP Scan:}} A simple ICMP scan is performed to identify an active network device given a particular IP address~\cite{arkin2001icmp}.
+An ``ICMP Covering Ping Sweep'' can discover active hosts within a range of IP addresses and can list active nodes based on the subnets~\cite{arkin1999network}.

+\item{\textbf{ARP Scan:}} ARP scanning is a network discovery technique that works by broadcasting an ARP packet in the network and checking which hosts respond~\cite{modi2013survey}.
+Hosts that respond to the broadcast message are active hosts.
+The ARP scan is a low-level scanning technique that works in local area networks and is usually used to obtain both physical (MAC address) and logical (IPv4/6) addresses of active hosts. \end{itemize}

+{Adversaries may be able to perform {TCP,} {UDP,} and {ICMP} scans from an external network since all of these techniques are routable.
+Since {ARP} scan is non-routable, adversaries can perform it only in a local area network.
+Adversaries can start scanning hosts and ports locally once they have at least one compromised host in the target network.}

 Adversaries can also vary the attributes of network scans, including the speed, distribution, and destination of scanning~\cite{barnett2008towards}.
 Depending on their motivations and on the defenses of the networks, adversaries may prefer a \emph{slow scan} approach to avoid detection~\cite{claypool2002stealth}.
 For example, if a port scanner is scanning a host with ports ranging from $1-1024$ and with a time interval of 5 minutes between each port, performing the scan will take approximately 85 hours.
-It is harder for defenders to match and trace these suspicious packets in a vast dataset of traffic over a longer period in a large enterprise~system.
+It is harder for defenders to match and trace these suspicious packets in a vast dataset of traffic over a longer period in a large enterprise system.

-Once adversaries have penetrated an internal network, they start scanning for additional targets.
-Vulnerability assessment is the final step before exploiting a system.
-Table~\ref{tab:scanning} shows the steps, types, target information, phases, and examples of publicly available tools for footprinting techniques. \emph{Steps} define the consecutive actions adversaries perform during reconnaissance (host scan $\rightarrow$ port scan $\rightarrow$ vulnerability scan).
-Active host scanning techniques include ICMP, TCP, UDP, and ARP scanning techniques; open port scanning techniques include primarily TCP scans with setting different flags; and vulnerability scanning includes banner grabbing, fingerprinting, and finding vulnerabilities within the TCP/IP stack or OS. \emph{Type} refers to whether the techniques are active or passive. \emph{Target information} is what adversaries are looking for using these techniques. \emph{Phase} denotes if a particular technique is utilized in external or internal phase.
+Table~\ref{tab:scanning} shows the {approach}, target information, phases, and examples of publicly available tools for {scanning} techniques. {Scanning techniques include ICMP, UDP, ARP, or TCP scanning techniques.} \emph{Type} refers to whether the techniques are active or passive. \emph{Target information} is what adversaries are looking for using these techniques. \emph{Phase} denotes if a particular technique is utilized in external or internal phase.
 Finally, we include publicly available \emph{tools} that are used by security researchers as references.
 However, adversaries may use more sophisticated techniques, such as exploiting services or software vulnerabilities without crashing, performing reconnaissance as regular users, etc. to avoid detection~\cite{stojanovic2020apt}.